olivernybo/leviathan/README.md

 This server will handle all authentication for Leviathan with the industry standard [RFC 7519](https://jwt.io/) protocol.

 ## Leviathan
 Leviathan is the "administration" page for all my future needs.
-It will have a dedicated API that will communicate the Cron and App Manager.
+It will have a dedicated API that will communicate with the Cron and App Manager.

 ## Cron and App Manager
 The Cron and App Managers job is to handle the management of the Cron Jobs and Applications.
 The tasks will include booting, deletion, activation, deactivation and whatever else I come up with.